West Nile Virus Information for Providers

 - Febrile Illness (T ≥ 38°C for > 7 days), other symptoms may include headache, rash, swollen lymph nodes, eye pain, nausea or vomiting

 For cases of either encephalitis or acute flaccid paralysis, or for lab results which are suspect or preliminarily positive for WNV, please immediately notify San Mateo County Public Health by phone at (650) 573-2346 or by fax at (650) 573-2919.
-After hours, please call County Communications at (650) 363-4981 and ask for the on-call Public Health Officer.

 The most efficient diagnostic method is detection of IgM antibody to WNV in serum or cerebral spinal fluid.
 At this point in time, San Mateo County Public Health Laboratory is not offering WNV testing.
 Several reputable commercial labs are offering WNV testing.
 Positive results should be confirmed by additional testing at the California Viral and Rickettsial Disease Laboratory (VRDL).